 The countries are working to achieve a trade deal that matches the interests of both sides and the hopes of the world, including eliminating tit-for-tat tariffs, a senior Chinese official said over the weekend.

-The trade war contributed to a 20 percent fall in U.S. shipments of LNG to China last year from the previous year.
+Still, the trade war contributed to a 20 percent fall in U.S. LNG shipments to China last year from the previous year.
 The shipments also slipped on weak demand for heating amid mild winter weather.

-But Perry was confident about the power of U.S. energy abundance and China's hunger for U.S. LNG, even if all of the more than a dozen U.S. LNG projects being developed were completed.
+That does not erode Perry's confidence about China's hunger for U.S. LNG, even if all of the more than a dozen U.S. LNG projects being developed were completed.